 Part of the Comprehensive Incoterms Guide

-This incoterm works exactly like CPT, excepting the seller is also responsible for arranging main carriage insurance.
+CIP is also very similar to CPT, except that with CIP, the seller is also responsible for arranging main carriage insurance.

-- The seller need only arrange minimum insurance cover, to the invoice value of the goods.
-If the buyer considers that this level of cover is not sufficient, an agreed level of cover can be included elsewhere in the contract of sale.
+- The seller is required only to arrange minimum insurance cover, to the invoice value of the goods.
+If the buyer does not consider that coverage sufficient, an agreed level of cover can be included elsewhere in the contract of sale.

 - Although the seller is responsible for insurance, the risk transfers to the buyer before the main carriage.

 - The seller is not obliged to arrange insurance for pre-carriage in the export country or carriage in the import country unless this is specified elsewhere in the sales contract.